 Use an experienced specialist for a business valuation

-Certified appraisers, such as professionals affiliated with the American Society of Appraisers, will assess a business' value for a fixed fee, the amount of which depends on the complexity of the engagement.2 Ask appraisers for references and check certifications to ensure the candidate has the appropriate experience.
+Certified appraisers, such as professionals affiliated with the American Society of Appraisers, will assess a business' value for a fixed fee, the amount of which depends on the complexity of the engagement.
+Ask appraisers for references and check certifications to ensure the candidate has the appropriate experience.

 "How long have they been doing valuations?
-If the appraiser does not perform business valuations on a regular basis, he or she may not be up-to-date on current valuation approaches and methods," says Morrison.
+If the appraiser does not perform business valuations on a regular basis, he or she may not be up-to-date on current valuation approaches and methods," says Hoffman.

 Start your business valuation early on

 Don't be afraid of getting valuations too early.
 Typically, the business is the owner's most significant financial asset, and understanding its value is critical for proper planning.
-"There could be a disconnect between what the owner thinks the business is worth and how the market values it," says Morrison.
+"There could be a disconnect between what the owner thinks the business is worth and how the market values it," says Hoffman.
 "If [the owner] know[s] there's a disconnect earlier, that will help with the owner's retirement and estate planning."
 An appraiser can always update his or her valuation later.
 If the value isn't what you expect, you'll want time to adjust, especially if the sale of your business is intended to help fund your retirement.
 The cost for an updated valuation is typically a fraction of the original cost.
 By hiring the same appraiser to do annual valuations — often at a discount because of the frequency — business owners can track over time how much their business may be worth.

 Understand business valuation methods